WesselSmit/education-portal/DESIGN_RATIONALE.md

 **Fetching and serving with SW**

 Whenever the browser fetches something the SW intervenes, it first tries to GET the request over the network.
 If the request is succesfull we serve the requested resource and we put the resource in our cache.
 This way we build up a cache of all resources used by the app.
-If the user later comes back to the page witha  bad connection the resources can be served from the cache.
+If the user later comes back to the page with a bad connection the resources can be served from the cache.

 If the network request fails we check our cache.
-Do we have a cached version of the requested resource, ff so serve the cached version.
+Do we have a cached version of the requested resource, if so we serve the cached version.
 If we don't have the resource cached we serve the offline page.

 <details><summary>Example: Fetching & Serving Cached</summary>